kc-GitHub/Wettersensor/README.md

  * Improve / Fix debugging.
  * Fix [#16](/../../issues/16) so peering with HM-CC-RT-DN should stable now.
  * Add hysteresis for battery voltage measurement.
- * Experimental support for US-100 ultrasonic distance sensor (Do not use this experimental feature if you need the peering with HM-CC-RT-DN an this time)
+ * Experimental support for US-100 ultrasonic distance sensor (Do not use this experimental feature if you need the peering with HM-CC-RT-DN at this time)

 ##Version 0.14##
  * Fix millis() overflow bug.
 Now, the sensor stays in sleep mode after 49 days, so battery should not drained anymore